Abhinavkumar3584/Need-DU/README.md

 Our mission is to make the university experience hassle-free and more enjoyable for all students.
 We hope you find our website useful and look forward to serving you.

+To use this website, download the code files and run the index.html file

 > HOME PAGE
 ![screencapture-localhost-slp-index-html-2023-05-02-14_31_28](https://user-images.githubusercontent.com/113840197/235711684-19374dea-7b6f-4b06-aaff-c85da956c3db.png)